 Best Maternity Pillow 2023

-Scroll down for our picks for Best U-Shaped Pillow, Best Wedge Pillow, Best Knee Pillow, Best Pillow for Petites and Best Pillow When Carrying Twins.
+Scroll down for our picks for Best U-Shaped Pillow, Best Wedge Pillow, Best Knee Pillow, and Best Pillow for Petites.
 New to maternity pillow shopping?
 Read our 7 Things No One Tells You About Buying a Maternity Pillow for advice and tips.

-Additional woven cotton covers are available separately for $12 on the company’s web site.
+Additional woven cotton covers are available separately on the company’s web site.
 After your baby is born, you can use the PharMeDoc as either a breastfeeding pillow or toddler pillow.

 While most of our readers give the PharMeDoc high marks, a few complained that their pillow covers weren’t easy to put back on after cleaning, which unfortunately is a problem with many maternity pillows we looked at.

 Best U-Shaped Pillow.
-Web Linen’s U Shaped Premium Contoured Body Pregnancy Pillow offers plenty of support and comfort for pregnant moms.
+Queen Rose’s U Shaped Maternity Pillow offers plenty of support and comfort for pregnant moms.
 The fill is polyester and the cover is 100% cotton with a double zipper for easy removal.
-The pillow comes is two lengths (55″ and 65″) and additional covers are available for $20.
-The pillow itself is contoured on the inside to conform to a pregnant body (see below).
+The pillow comes is two lengths (55″ and 65″) and additional covers are available.

 You can use this pillow with the closed end at your head or flip it and have the open end at top.
 Then you can use your own pillow under your head.
 Price:for the 60″ version and for the 55″ version.

 The downside to this pillow?
-Some readers complained that the pillow made them too hot and the stuffing was too thick at the closed end.
+Some readers complained that the pillow made them too hot.
 Others were effusive in their praise, however, and loved the support and comfort.

 Best Wedge Pillow.
 If you’re looking for a little bit of lift under your pregnant belly, but not much more, a foam wedge may be all you need.
 You can also use it behind your back if you worry about rolling onto your back at night (back sleeping is not recommended for pregnant women after 20 weeks) or between your knees.
 Good news: this is one of the cheapest option for pregnancy support.